cligs/textbox/fr/roman19/readme.md

 |total         |        12 (1.498k) |        11 (1.560k) |         13 (1.318k) |         36 (4.376k) |

-## Formats
+### Formats

 * tei: Encoded following the _Guidelines_ of the Text Encoding Initiative and valid against the CLiGS schema (File names: identifier.xml)
 * txt: Simple plain text containing only the main text of the novels (File names: author_title-identifier.txt)

-## License
+### License and Citation

 All texts are in the public domain and therefore licensed as CC-0.
-We would however appreciate it if you could mention the CLiGS group and the URL of this repository if you use these texts in your teaching or research.
+We would however appreciate it if you could reference this research data publication if you use these texts in your teaching or research.
+This is a citation suggestion: Christof Schöch and Stefanie Popp, _Romans français du dix-neuvième siècle_.

-## Citation

-Christof Schöch and Stefanie Popp, Romans français du dix-neuvième siècle.
 Würzburg: CLiGS, 2015. https://github.com/cligs/textbox/master/fr/roman19/.

+### Principles of Data Curation

+* Texts have been obtained from various sources, among them Ebooks libres et gratuits, Wikisource and Project Gutenberg and have not been further normalised.
+* All texts have been encoded according to the Guidelines of the Text Encoding Initiative.
+The teiHeader notably contains information about the digital and print sources of the materials.
+The text is marked up only with very basic textual structures, such as parts, chapters, headings and paragraphs.
+Front and back matter such as prefaces or notes have been marked-up as such.
+The XML-TEI files are valid against a schema which is available online and referenced in each file.
+* Each text has an identifier which corresponds to the filename of the XML-TEI file.
+Metadata has been collected about each novel and integrated into the teiHeader.
+The metadata table provided separatedly unites a subset of these metadata for the researchers' convenience, with identifiers linking table and files.
+* The plain text files in the "txt" folder have been automatically built from the XML-TEI files.
+They contain only the text body without front or back matter or notes and without any chapter headings.
+* There is a folder with some Python scripts which have been used for manipulating the files, e.g. for creating the metadata table and extracting the plain text files.
+These scripts can be modified for specific use cases.
+* In case you notice errors of any kind in the text collection, please use the issue tracker here on GitHub to notify us.
+We will be glad to fix them.